Polysomnography in the evaluation of sleep-disordered breathing in adults

 - Emory University School of Medicine

-Sleep-disordered breathing consists of several separate disorders, including obstructive sleep apnea (OSA), central sleep apnea (CSA), Cheyne-Stokes respiration, and sleep-related hypoventilation, in which abnormal breathing events during sleep are associated with adverse clinical outcomes.
+Sleep-disordered breathing consists of several separate disorders, including obstructive sleep apnea (OSA), central sleep apnea (CSA), both with and without Cheyne-Stokes respiration, and sleep-related hypoventilation, in which abnormal breathing events during sleep are associated with adverse clinical outcomes.
 While each of these disorders has a characteristic presentation, history and physical examination alone are insufficient to make a definitive diagnosis, and formal sleep testing is required for diagnosis [1,2].

 The current reference standard for formal evaluation of sleep-disordered breathing is attended polysomnography (PSG).
 Rules governing the performance and scoring of PSG are published and reviewed on an ongoing basis by the American Academy of Sleep Medicine (AASM), and accredited sleep laboratories are required to follow these guidelines .